What to do in Balaguer?

 Parish of Balaguer

 If you're looking for things to do in Balaguer, this church is a must-see.
-Located high above the old town, the Balaguer Parish Church offers history, Gothic architecture, and unbeatable views.
-Without a doubt, one of the top attractions in Balaguer.
+Located at the top of the old town, the current parish church of Balaguer offers history, art, and unbeatable views.
+Without a doubt, one of the main attractions in Balaguer.